Best DaisySMS Alternatives After the 2026 Shutdown

 1Is DaisySMS coming back?

-Real SIM-based numbers (not VoIP), active carrier routing, and a clean IP.
-A real US number verified through a datacenter or flagged proxy IP still has higher failure rates.
+Two things: real SIM-based numbers (not VoIP) and a clean IP that matches the verification region.
+A real US number verified through a datacenter or flagged proxy IP still has higher failure rates than the same number behind a residential or mobile IP.
 Services that offer both SMS and mobile proxies from one platform make it easier to get both right.

 Yes.
 VoidMob's MCP integration allows AI agents to autonomously request numbers, retrieve OTPs, and use mobile proxies without human-in-the-loop intervention.